iainquayle/birch/ideas.md

 # ideas

+## blocks

+while originally wanting blocks to not require parens, it may simply be best to require them. otherwise strange things happen,

+## scoping struct members

+perhaps members can be declared to only be visible based on blocks? ie, if a member is somehow declared private, it can only be accessed by sibling expressions in a block. ie, works based on assignments and blocks.

 ## considerations on named data and pattern matching

 while current sum type syntax is more genuine to actual sum types,